EmmanuelADAM/ReuniceWP3/README.md

 Development about a portail that help to interrogates the different open science repository of the REUNICE project partners.

+here are the open science portals to access to the articles of the partners

 Partner | City/Country | Open Digital Repository | Tool | Extraction of data | Accessible via API | Query customizable via API
 ------- | ------------ | ----------------------- | ---- | ------------------ | ------------------ | -------------------------
 UPHF | Valenciennes/France | [uphf.hal.science](https://uphf.hal.science/) | HAL | Yes | Yes | Yes